CreatorOS/Reading-and-Writing-to-a-State-Variable/Learn.md

     }
 ```

 Hit `Run`.
-You will see that the balance of the account after the call is slightly less than before the call.
+You will see that the balance of the account after the call is slightly less than before the call in the output logs.
 Hence, a transaction fee is paid for writing a state variable.
+Since this function is changing the state variable `num` , it can't have the modifier `view`.
+So whenever we call this function, we must pay some eth!